Economic zone data-enabled predictive control for connected open water systems: Introduction

-An alternative and promising framework is data-enabled predictive control (DeePC), which formulates predictive control directly from system data without requiring first-principles knowledge or explicit system identification~\cite{berberich2021Datadriven,coulson2019Dataenabled}.
-In recent years, DeePC has gained increasing attention because it solely relies on input-output data to solve constrained optimal control problems~\cite{coulson2019Dataenabled}.
-DeePC has been successfully applied across diverse domains, including water distribution system~\cite{perelman2025Data}, power system~\cite{huang2022Decentralized}, automated vehicle~\cite{li2024Physicsaugmented}, and chemical process~\cite{zhang2025Deep,yan2025ifac}.
-However, its application in connected open water systems remain unexplored.
+An alternative and promising framework is data-enabled predictive control (DeePC), which formulates predictive control directly from system data without requiring first-principles knowledge or explicit system identification~\citep{berberich2021Datadriven,coulson2019Dataenabled}.
+In recent years, DeePC has gained increasing attention, because it solely relies on input-output data to solve constrained optimal control problems~\citep{coulson2019Dataenabled}.
+DeePC has been successfully applied across diverse domains, including water distribution system~\citep{perelman2025Data}, power system~\citep{huang2022Decentralized}, automated vehicle~\citep{li2024Physicsaugmented}, and chemical process~\citep{zhang2025Deep,yan2025Economic}.
+However, the application of DeePC in connected open water systems remains largely unexplored, and extending it to such systems is nontrivial.
+Conventional DeePC formulations~\citep{berberich2021Datadriven,coulson2019Dataenabled} were mainly designed for set-point tracking tasks, which are not well aligned with the operational objectives of open water systems.
+In particular, these methods cannot be directly used for zone tracking or energy consumption minimization, and are unable to address the disjoint input constraints of the pumps.